devonfw-forge/devon4flutter-non-bloc-arch/pages/300-Testing.md

 *Code Snippet XXX: Wisgen Favorite BLoC Tests 2 [\[11\]](https://github.com/Fasust/wisgen)*

 In this test, we create three wisdoms and add/remove them from the favorite BLoC by sending the corresponding events.
 We then wrap our *matcher* in the *emitsInOrder()* function.
-This tells the framework that we are working with a stream and looking for specific set of events to be emitted [\[76\]](https://medium.com/flutter-community/unit-testing-with-bloc-b94de9655d86).
+This tells the framework that we are working with a stream and looking for specific set of events to be emitted in order [\[76\]](https://medium.com/flutter-community/unit-testing-with-bloc-b94de9655d86).

 ### Mockito